Track Etiquette for Athletes

 - AVOID THE INSIDE LANE unless completing an effort.
 Keep this clear for others training on the track.
 It’s hard enough doing reps without people getting in the way unnecessarily.

-- If you hear someone shout “TRACK” it means they’re approaching at speed, probably from behind, so step aside quickly.
+- If you hear someone shout “TRACK” it means they’re approaching at speed, probably from behind, so step aside quickly and DO NOT WEAR EARPHONES as you won’t be able to hear what’s going on around you.

 - Likewise, if running an effort and there’s somebody loitering on the inside lanes, shout “TRACK” as a warning and they should more to the right to let you pass.
 If doing an effort you have as much right to the inside lane as anybody else although this may not always be obvious with us older ones as it doesn’t always look like we’re running hard even when we are.